The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances

-We have then explored the Ce content in the Galactic halo.
+We then explored the Ce content in the Galactic halo.
 Our results are again listed below.

-\begin{itemize} \item The mean \CeFe\ abundance ratio in the M~4 globular cluster has been estimated thanks to the identification of four of its members.
-This cluster is found to be enriched in Ce with respect to iron. \item The cerium abundances in three accreted substructures of the Galactic halo (Helmi Stream, Thamnos and GSE) were then discussed.
+\begin{itemize} \item The mean \CeFe\ abundance ratio in the M~4 globular cluster was estimated based on the identification of four of its members.
+This cluster is found to be enriched in Ce with respect to iron. \item The cerium abundances in three accreted substructures of the Galactic halo (Helmi Stream, Thamnos, and GSE) were then discussed.
 Two of the \gspspec\ Helmi Stream stars with derived \CeFe\ were already known in the literature.
 Their atmospheric parameters as well as their cerium abundance are fully compatible with that derived by \gspspec.
-Our sample allows to estimate the mean \CeFe\ content in these accreted systems.
-We found that the Helmi stream could be slightly underabundant in cerium, compared to the two other systems.
+Our sample allowed us to estimate the mean \CeFe\ content in these accreted systems.
+We found that the Helmi Stream could be slightly underabundant in cerium compared to the two other systems.

 \end{itemize}